Create a Teaching Garden with David Sobel’s 7 Design Principles for Children and Nature

 Just as Howard Gardner had identified a set of intelligence for children, David Sobel, a place-based educator, identified a set of play themes that emerge when children experience free time in nature.
 I highly recommend his book, Childhood, and Nature: Design Principles for Education.

-Today, I invite you to use Sobel’s principles either as a guide to help plan learning experiences with children of all ages or as an assessment tool for evaluating your outdoor classroom designs.
-The principles are not linked to any specific developmental age but will appear differently as the child grows older.
+Today, I invite you to use Sobel’s principles either as a guide to help plan learning experiences with children of all ages or as an assessment tool for evaluating your outdoor classroom and/or backyard teaching garden designs.
+Sobel notes that the principles are not linked to any specific developmental age but will appear differently as the child grows older.

 Principle 1: Adventure